-For DRY items:
+For DRY Clean-up:

-For WET things:
+For WET Clean-up:

-If you spill liquid inside your case, remove it as quickly as possible by dabbing a dry cloth on the area until mostly dry.
+If you spill liquid inside your case, remove it as quickly as possible by dabbing a dry cloth on the area until the mess is sopped up.
 Leave your case open until completely dry.
 If you have a fan, turn it on and point it at the case.
 If your spill leaves a stain, use a mild detergent with as little water as possible.
-NOTE: Caustic cleaners such as paint thinner and spot removers should NOT be used as they may soak into the padding and cause undue damage to your instrument.
-It may be best to leave the stain.
+Note: Caustic cleaners such as paint thinner and spot removers should NEVER be used as they may soak into the padding and cause undue damage to your instrument.